MusT4ch3z/h2o-test/README.md

 The small SPA application.

 Data stored in json-file.
-All CRUD - operations happen in React
+All CRUD - operations happen in Redux

 1.Table of data